“Those Who See Slowly” Exhibit, June, 2018

 —Roy Flukinger, Senior Curator of Photography & Film, Harry Ransom Humanities Research Center, The University of Texas at Austin

 Danny N. Schweers has taught photography at the Delaware Art Museum since 2010.
 He has exhibited his printed photos since 1972, some of which are now in public collections in Texas, Delaware, and Germany.
 For 13 years he published the Book of Days photographic desk calendar.
 Danny is a past president of the Texas Photographic Society, past managing editor of Image: A Journal of Art & Religion, and is currently president of the Brandywine Photo Collective.

-Recently Danny served as Chair of the Town Assembly for the Village of Arden, Delaware (their equivalent to mayor) 2012–2015 and continues as an officer of the village; was on the school board of Reach Academy for Girls in New Castle, Delaware 2011–2015; and is still adjunct staff to the Episcopal Bishop of Delaware.
+Recently Danny served as Chair of the Town Assembly for the Village of Arden, Delaware (their equivalent to mayor) 2012–2015 and continues as an officer of the village; was on the school board of Reach Academy for Girls in New Castle, Delaware 2011–2015 (Vice President); and was adjunct staff to the Episcopal Bishop of Delaware from 2007 to 2018.

 His formal education is in physics and philosophy.
-He was a research assistant in signal processing at the Navy Electronics Laboratory, Stanford University, M.I.T. and U.T.’s Fusion Research Center before joining the Austin Sun in 1975 as a writer and photographer for $75/week less expenses, that after volunteering for many years on The Rag, an underground newspaper.
+He was a research assistant at the Navy Electronics Laboratory, Stanford University, M.I.T. and U.T.’s Fusion Research Center before joining the Austin Sun in 1975 as a writer and photographer for $75/week less expenses, that after volunteering for many years on The Rag, an underground newspaper.